hawkfish/textform/docs/transforms/reshapes/drop.rst

     .. py:attribute:: inputs
         :type: tuple(str), str

-        The name(s) of the columns to remove.
+        The name(s) of the fields to remove.

 Usage
 ^^^^^